 Venture down South and discover the Mount Abrupt (Mud-Dadjug) Walk.
 The steep trail zig-zags its way through the forest and to the saddle between Mt Abrupt and Signal Peak, before finishing with a rocky climb to the summit.
 The panoramic views from the top of Mt Abrupt are outstanding and well worth the challenging ascent.
 This 3-hour trail is the perfect way to keep warm on a cold afternoon in the Grampians.

-Get a taste of the impressive 160km world-class Grampians Peak Trail on one of the day hikes it offers.
+Get a taste of the impressive 160km world-class Grampians Peaks Trail on one of the day hikes it offers.
 Starting at Mt Zero Picnic Area, Mt Stapylton (Gunigalg) Walk is a challenging hike with steep sections and exposed rocky outcrops that will take about five hours.

 For a shorter trip, Lake Wartook Lookout is a steady 1.1km climb up rock staircases and over rocky terraces that finishes with lovely 360 views of Lake Wartook.

 From the Tunnel Road Carpark, the track begins its steady climb past rocky outcrops to the top of the Mount William range.
 Descending the other side, you gain sweeping views of the Serra Range and Lake Bellfield.
 Enjoy seeing the native flowers along the track and be sure to stop on the way down at the historic water tunnel, constructed in the 1870s to supply water to the gold-mining town of Stawell.